kamranahmedse/kamranahmedse.github.io/blog/_posts/2018-02-28-dealing-with-route-params-in-angular-5.md

 ## Reading them at once

-But let's say that our situation has been a little changed now.
-Now we need to read one parameter from the query params and the other from the route params and we need to send them both in the `loadUserDetail` api call.
+But let's say that our situation has been a little changed and we need both the query and route params at once.
+We need to read one parameter from the query params and the other from the route params and we need to send them both in the `loadUserDetail` API call.
 How can we do that?

 ## The Dirty Way